How to Get Stimulus Payment as a US Expat

 If you are a SS recipient who receives monthly deposits from the US government, it is typically not a requirement to file a US tax return and need not take any action.
 You should be able to receive your Stimulus checks exactly how you normally receive your benefits.

-Didn’t file a Tax Return?
+Didn’t File a Tax Return?

-• If you didn’t file your 2020 tax return: Take advantage of the MyExpatTaxes software and file before July 15th!
+• If you didn’t file your 2021 tax return: Take advantage of the MyExpatTaxes software and file before June 17th, 2024!

 • If your worldwide income was lower than the tax filing threshold: You can still receive the Stimulus check by applying as a non-filer as a US citizen abroad.
 Unfortunately, the IRS Non-Filer portal is closed, so you’ll need to file a tax return to receive stimulus checks.